Classic Walker's Haute Route Trek: Chamonix to Zermatt

 Altitude gain / loss: +1411m / -1200m

-We leave the picturesque village of Champex and hike through summer meadows, and farmland to reach the little village of Sembrancher.
+Tonight we'll either stay at the Cabane du Mont Fort, or the Cabane de Louvie, depending on hut avialability.
+If staying at the Mont Fort, we'll leave the picturesque village of Champex on foot and hike through summer meadows and farmland to reach the little village of Sembrancher.
 From here it's a short walk to Le Châble, a traditional village en-route to the famous resort of Verbier.
 From Le Châble we take the cable car to Les Ruinettes, above Verbier.
 We follow another bisse on our way up to the well-known Cabane du Mont Fort, and are rewarded with fantastic views of the Mont Blanc massif and the Grand Combin.

 Accommodation: Mountain refuge, dinner included